Beam-align: distributed user association for mmWave networks with multi-connectivity: Introduction

-Based on the aforementioned challenges and state-of-the-art, our goal is to design a user-association~(UA) scheme that maximizes network throughput while meeting the users' minimum rate requirements by exploiting a dynamic form of MC.
-We will address the following research questions in this paper: \begin{itemize} \item What is the optimal number of connections in a mmWave network for a user with a certain downlink rate requirement?
-How does this optimal number of connections depend on the network load? \item How does the transmission beamwidth of a BS (e.g., smaller or larger) affect the optimal number of connections per user and the network performance? \item Can we design a near-optimal distributed UA scheme that is only based on local user information? \item How do realistic scenarios such as blockage, rain and user clustering affect the performance of UA schemes in terms of per-user throughput and user satisfaction level? \end{itemize}
+Based on the aforementioned challenges, our goal is to design a computationally-efficient UA scheme that maximizes network throughput while meeting the users' minimum rate requirements by exploiting a dynamic form of MC.
+To the best of our knowledge, our study is the first dynamic MC scheme that takes advantage of both beamforming and MC \newInfo{and only uses local information for the user's decision to connect to a BS or not}.
+In this paper, we address the following research questions: \begin{itemize} \item What is the optimal number of connections in a mmWave network for a user with a certain downlink rate requirement?
+How does the optimal number of connections depend on the network load? \item How does the transmission beamwidth of a BS (e.g., smaller or larger) affect the optimal number of connections per user and the network performance? \item Can we design a near-optimal distributed UA scheme that is only based on local user information? \item How do realistic scenarios such as blockage, rain and user clustering affect the performance of UA schemes in terms of per-user throughput and user satisfaction level? \end{itemize}

-While addressing these questions, we have the following key contributions in this paper: \begin{itemize} \item We propose an optimal UA scheme based on maximizing a utility function of the throughput, which takes into account key properties of mmWave, such as beamforming and increased path loss.
+While addressing these questions, we have the following key contributions in this paper: \begin{itemize} \item We propose an optimal UA scheme based on maximizing a utility function of the throughput.
+In contrast to previous research such as \cite{xue2023user} and \cite{cai2021joint}, this UA scheme takes the key properties of mmWave bands into account, such as beamforming \newInfo{with beam scheduling} and increased path loss \newInfo{with blockage}, \newInfo{and is based on dynamic MC instead of fixed MC or SC}.
 We show that in the optimal UA scheme, most users have MC when the network load is low.
-Moreover, our analysis of this optimal UA scheme shows that the decision to connect to a certain BS is mainly based on the antenna alignment between the BS and the user. \item Based on our observation that users connect to the BSs which have small misalignment with the user's receive antenna, we devise \textsc{beam-align} in which users are associated to BSs based on the alignment of the beams. \textsc{beam-align} offers benefits in terms of per-user throughput and satisfaction level close to optimal, while having only polynomial time complexity in the number of users and requiring only the knowledge of antenna orientation of a user. \item We analyse the robustness of \textsc{beam-align} as well as SNR-based association schemes in the literature under various scenarios: namely, when i) there are blockers; ii) different levels of rain that impair the mmWave links; and iii) the users are clustered. \end{itemize}
+Moreover, our analysis of this optimal UA scheme shows that the decision to connect to a certain BS is primarily based on the antenna alignment between the BS and the user.
+Furthermore, we conclude that there is no one-size-fits-all degree of MC; the optimal degree depends on the network load, user rate requirements, number of active beams, and antenna orientation.